+Abstract.
 We develop a framework for the rigorous analysis of focused stochastic local search algorithms.
-These are algorithms that search a state space by repeatedly selecting some constraint that is violated in the current state and moving to a random nearby state that addresses the violation, while hopefully not introducing many new ones.
-An important class of focused local search algorithms with provable performance guarantees has recently arisen from algorithmizations of the Lovász Local Lemma (LLL), a non-constructive tool for proving the existence of satisfying states by introducing a background measure on the state space.
+These algorithms search a state space by repeatedly selecting some constraint that is violated in the current state and moving to a random nearby state that addresses the violation, while (we hope) not introducing many new violations.
+An important class of focused local search algorithms with provable performance guarantees has recently arisen from algorithmizations of the Lovász local lemma (LLL), a nonconstructive tool for proving the existence of satisfying states by introducing a background measure on the state space.
 While powerful, the state transitions of algorithms in this class must be, in a precise sense, perfectly compatible with the background measure.
-In many applications this is a very restrictive requirement and one needs to step outside the class.
+In many applications this is a very restrictive requirement, and one needs to step outside the class.
 Here we introduce the notion of measure distortion and develop a framework for analyzing arbitrary focused stochastic local search algorithms, recovering LLL algorithmizations as the special case of no distortion.
-Our framework takes as input an arbitrary such algorithm and an arbitrary probability measure and shows how to use the measure as a yardstick of algorithmic progress, even for algorithms designed independently of the measure.
+Our framework takes as input an arbitrary algorithm of such type and an arbitrary probability measure and shows how to use the measure as a yardstick of algorithmic progress, even for algorithms designed independently of the measure.